Guidelines for Applying for Utilization of ITS-Clinical Research Center (CRC) Resources

 a.
 Grant application, (PHS 398 format preferred, or similar protocol) with Human Subjects section and Data and Safety Monitoring Plan)

 c.
-Industry protocol (containing elements of a Human Subjects section and DSMP; otherwise prepare a separate Human Subjects section and DSMP)
+Industry protocol (containing elements of a Human Subjects section and DSMP; otherwise the Investigator should prepare a separate Human Subjects section and DSMP)